vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 - Type: `function`
 - Default: `undefined`

-Register a extra command to enhance the CLI of vuepress.
+Register a extra command to enhance the CLI of VuePress.
 The function will be called with a [CAC](https://github.com/cacjs/cac)'s instance as the first argument.

 ```js
 module.exports = {